Intelligent-Quads/iq_tutorials/gnc_tutorial.md

 # Guidance Navigation and Control

 The following tutorial will show you how to make a simple program that allows you to send your drone to waypoints.
 This tutorial uses my API, which has a bunch of high level functions that handle the various flight opperations including, takeoff, land, waypoint nav and all the reference frames associated with the navigation.
-The documentation for these GNC functions are available [here](GNC_functions_documentation.md)
+The documentation for these GNC functions are available **[here](GNC_functions_documentation.md)**

+### Video Tutorial Part 1 at https://youtu.be/eRAfeC8OFfs

 ## Make Sure You Have a Text Editor
 As this is the first tutorial that we will be coding please make sure you have a text editor.
 My prefered text editor is sublime.
 You can download it by running the below commands